junxit/us-congress-bills-112/metadata.md

 - 2011-03-03 — Introduced in Senate
 - 2011-03-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2011-03-03 — Sponsor introductory remarks on measure.
 (CR S1223-1224)
+- 2011-06-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2011-10-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2011-10-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2011-10-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 194.